AkankshaSudhagoni/python-word-count-beam/README.md

   *We need to [install pip](https://pip.pypa.io/en/stable/installation/), and check it's version using `pip --version`.
 I have **`pip 21.1.3`** in my local system.*
-  > Check that you have version 7.0.0 or newer by running.
+  > Check that you have version 7.0.0 or newer by running. <br>

   </p>
   </details>